 The Fund is exposed to financial risk arising from change in the interest rate on the placement with the Exchange Fund which is determined every January (note 12).
-It was estimated that, as at 31 August 2020, a 50 basis points increase/decrease in the interest rate, with all other variables held constant, would increase/decrease the surplus for the year by HK\$7.5 million (2019: decrease/increase the deficit for the year by HK\$7.3 million).
+As at 31 August 2023, it is estimated that an increase/decrease of 50 basis points in interest rate, with all other variables held constant, would have decreased/increased the deficit for the year by HK\$7.0 million (2022: HK\$8.6 million).